blackdesert575/rust-101/README.md

 # rust-101
-rust-101 for one who want to learn Rust from scratch and practice more.
+rust-101 for one who want to learn Rust with AI(ChatGPI...etc)/any sources from scratch and practice more.

 ## to-do-list